Go World Travel is reader-supported and may earn a commission from purchases made through links in this piece.

 There are many considerations, but here are the top countries for expats from the United States.

 When choosing the best countries for expats, you need to think about several things.
 You want to choose a place that’s safe, offers good career opportunities, and has an affordable cost of living.
-You also want to consider if there are any special advantages to being a US expat in a particular country.
+You also want to consider if there are any special advantages and disadvantages of investing in real estate abroad.

 When ranking the best countries for US expats, we focused on overall quality of life, ease of integration, and financial considerations.